Khovanov homotopy type, periodic links and localizations: Flow categories and their geometric realizations

 \subsection{Posets associated to cubical flow categories}

 The goal of this subsection is to calculate combinatorially the degree of the map $\ff_{x,y}\colon\cM_{\cC}(x,y)\to\cM_{\Cube}(\ff(x),\ff(y))$.
-This calculation will give us a more geometric way of studying the moduli spaces in Khovanov flow category.
-The key application of posets is Proposition~\ref{prop:chains_moduli}, which provides a way to compute combinatorially the number of connected components of $\cM_{\cC}(x,y)$.
-This proposition is an important step in establishing Counting Moduli Lemma (Lemma~\ref{lemma:conn-components-moduli-space}), which is needed to prove the Categorical Fixed Point Theorem (Theorem~\ref{thm:fixed-points}).
+Proposition~\ref{prop:chains_moduli} is a step in establishing Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space} below, which is needed to prove the Categorical Fixed Point Theorem (Theorem~\ref{thm:fixed-points}).

 Let $P$ be a finite poset.
 A \emph{chain} in $P$ is a linearly ordered subset of $P$.
-The set of chains in $P$ is a poset with respect to the inclusion.
-A chain is called \emph{maximal} if it is maximal with respect to the inclusion.
+A chain is called \emph{maximal} if it is maximal with respect to the inclusion relation.
 We denote by $\max(P)$ the set of maximal chains of $P$. \begin{example} Let $u,v\in\ob(\Cube(n))$.
 Define the poset